Wondering how to create a Kanban board in Excel?

 - Gantt Chart view: lets you plan and schedule projects, manage task Dependencies, view Milestones, etc.

 - Calendar view: lets you plan, schedule, and manage resources on a calendar.
 You can also sync the calendar with Outlook, Google, and Apple

-- Table view: lets you turn your work into a table format.
+- Table view: lets you turn your work into a table format, making it the perfect alternative to Excel.
 Ideal for viewing extensive data at once

 Creating personal Kanban Excel boards can be useful if you don’t mind all the manual trouble. 🙄

 Most importantly, in Excel, you’re not working with a Kanban board.

 Why do that when you’ve got powerful dedicated online Kanban board tools like ClickUp?

 Get ClickUp for free today and do things the Kanban way!